On the Testimony of Two Witnesses

 Revelation 11:6 says that the two witnesses have the power to stop it from raining while they are prophesying.
 Jesus the son of Ananus did not stop predicting doom until he was killed by the above mentioned stone.
 After Jesus’ death he presumably rose up to heaven in the sight of all those around him as predicted in Revelation 11:12 and Acts 1:9-11, at that time he was also presumably obscured by a dark rain cloud caused by the termination of his prophesying (Revelation 11:6).
 Not only does the rain that accompanied the arrival of the Roman army and the concurrent death of Jesus the son of Ananus seem to fulfill Revelation 11:6, it is also a sign of the coming of the Lord on the clouds of heaven (2 Samuel 22:12, Psalm 18:9-11).
 “He parted the heavens and came down; dark clouds were under his feet. . . .
 He made darkness his covering, his canopy around him—the dark rain clouds of the sky [emphasis mine].”
 (Psalm 18:9-11) Thus the rain that occurred presumably at the arrival of eth Roman army and the ascension of Jesus the son of Ananus is a sign of the coming of the Lord on the clouds of heaven according to Psalm 18:9-11.
 Also keep in mind that the arrival of a foreign army is another sign of the coming of the Lord on the clouds in judgment (Psalms 68:7-14, Joel 2:1-11).
 I believe these rain clouds of the Glory Cloud also obscured Jesus from view after his saintly resurrection and ascension.

-Revelation 11:11-13 Commentary: The Glory Cloud was Present at the Death and Ascension of Jesus Christ and the Two Witnesses.
+A Preterist Exposition and Commentary of Revelation 11:11-13: The Glory Cloud was Present at the Death and Ascension of Jesus Christ and the Two Witnesses.
 Is this a Subtle Sign that Jesus Christ is the Two Witnesses?

 The fact that Jesus Christ is the two witnesses may also be suggested by the similar events surrounding their deaths and ascensions into heaven.
 Both the death and ascension of the two witnesses and the death and ascension of Christ were marked by the presence of the Glory Cloud.
 As stated above, the cloud that obscured Jesus in Acts 1:9 and the two witnesses at the time of their ascension in v.
 12 is the Glory Cloud, the ultimate sign of the presence of God.
 This idea is supported by the fact that v.
 6 implies that it rained at the death of the two witnesses.
 And as mentioned above, rain is a sign of the presence of God overhead in the Glory Cloud according to Psalm 18:9-11.
 Furthermore, v.
 13 mentions an earthquake at the ascension of the two witnesses—another sign of the presence of God on the Glory Cloud according to Joel 2:10: “Before them [an invading army] the earth shakes, the heavens tremble, the sun and moon are darkened, and the stars no longer shine.”
 Interestingly the “heavens [literally] tremble” as a result of resounding thunder, a common occurrence during a rainstorm.
 Similarly, the sun, moon and stars are also generally darkened by thick rain clouds (Ezekiel 32:7) in total fulfillment of Joel 2:10.